He heals the brokenhearted

 Words fail me, as they should.

 What ought to be my response?
 The psalmist helps me with this by declaring that God is great—He has absolute power and incomprehensible understanding.
 The psalmist worships.

 Worship, I submit, is an exercise in measurement.
 In worship, we employ all that we have—our senses, our encounter with Scriptures, our experiences, our voices, our creative powers, our words, our thoughts, our feelings, our mind, our body—as measuring tape.
 We attempt to wrap this “tape” around God, only to realize that He cannot be fully measured!
 Not even close.
 Interestingly, this does not frustrate us.
 It comforts us.
 It reminds us that God is big enough to handle anything we throw at Him.
 That nothing we can build or break can threaten or disorient Him.
 That we, notwithstanding our many attempts at being large, are truly—thankfully—small.
 And in that smallness is a miracle unparalleled: we are loved.

 Worship sobers us up.
 God is big and therefore terrifying.
-Lucy, the little girl in C.S.
-Lewis’s The Chronicles of Narnia, got it right when she said that the lion Aslan, the God personification in the story, is good but not safe.
+As Mr Beaver explained to Susan in C.S.
+Lewis’s The Chronicles of Narnia, the lion Aslan, the God personification in the story, is good but not safe.